ravanos/ravanos-wiki/docs/list-of-packages-in-the-distribution.md

-Lists of packages included in the distribution / repository are contained in the distribution / repository itself.
+Lists of packages included in the distribution /repository are contained in the distribution /repository itself.

 In general, the path to the lists consists of: